 If you’re traveling with kids be sure to pick up a Junior Ranger book at the visitor’s center.
 It’s packed with fun activities and tidbits of information.
 Kids can also earn a junior ranger badge by completely some tasks. <<–HIGHLY recommend!

-Just a heads up, you might want to stop by the restroom before you head out because there are no facilities out on the trails.
+Just a heads up, you might want to stop by the restroom before you head out because there are no facilities out on the walking trail.
 Oh, and if you are visiting during the summer bring insect repellent.

 CONGAREE NATIONAL PARK BOARDWALK TRAIL

-The Congaree National Park has a 2.4 mile boardwalk loop path that offers a wonderful walk through the park.
+The Congaree National Park has a 2.4 mile easy boardwalk loop trail that offers a wonderful walk through the park.
 Part of the boardwalk is raised off the forest floor and some is level with it.

-The entire loop is a nice way to stretch your legs after being in the car.
+The entire loop is a great place to stretch your legs after being in the car.

 Make sure you pick up a loop guide in the visitor center.
 There is great bits of information in it that tells what you are seeing.

-We learned about snags, knees, and old tress.
+We learned about snags, knees, and old-growth forest tress.

 It was very quiet and serene during our visit.
 There were only a handful of other visitors so it was like we had the entire place to ourselves.